header logo

 A message marked as sent does not confirm successful delivery.

 Sent, accepted, and delivered represent different stages of the messaging lifecycle.
+Understanding SMS delivery, sent, and accepted statuses helps teams identify whether messages are failing before carrier acceptance or after carrier evaluation.

 Waiting for Major Delivery Problems